-- I. Promote and support the delivery of the LEADER grant programme across the borough, to promote rural economic growth. - 2.
+- 1. Promote and support the delivery of the LEADER (see page 12 for definition) grant programme across the borough, to promote rural economic growth. - 2.
 Support the enhancement and provision of high quality broadband for business.

 c) Stimulate business start-ups and enterprise growth rates, incorporating the development of a growth hub.